Dad of twins who died in hot car in the Bronx sees criminal case halted

 Breaking News Emails

-A judge on Thursday ruled that there is no criminal case at this time against the father who went to work last week at a Bronx hospital and left his nearly 1-year-old twins to die in his car in the heat.
+A judge on Thursday ruled that there is no criminal case at this time against the father who went to work last week at a Bronx hospital and left his nearly 1-year-old twins to die in his car on a hot summer day.

-Juan Rodriguez appeared in court on Thursday to answer to charges of criminally negligent homicide and manslaughter.
+Juan Rodriguez appeared in court on Thursday to answer charges of criminally negligent homicide and manslaughter.

 On Friday, Rodriguez, a 22-year veteran of the National Guard, left his children in the car while he went to his job as a social worker at the James J. Peters V.A.
 Medical Center.